mayuuu05/tic_tac_toe/README.md

 #### 3. State Management: :

 - Using the Provider package to manage and provide game state to the UI components.

+## 💡 What I Learned

+#### Responsive Design :

+ - Ensured the app works smoothly on various screen sizes and  orientations.
+#### User Experience (UX):

+- Focused on creating an intuitive and engaging user interface.
+#### Accessibility :
+- Incorporated features to make the app usable for everyone, including those with disabilities.

 #📸 ScreenShots & Video
 <div align = "center">